cmuparlay/parlaylib/algorithms/primitives.md

 ```

-**sort** takes a given random-access range and outputs a sequence containing copies of the elements of the range in sorted order (note that unlike the standard library, sort is not inplace by default!). **sort_inplace** can be used to sort a given range in place. **stable_sort** and **stable_sort_inplace** are the same but guarantee that equal elements maintain their original relative order.
+**sort** takes a given random-access range and outputs a sequence containing *copies* of the elements of the range in sorted order (note that unlike the standard library, sort is not inplace by default!).
+This means that the elements of the input range must be copyable. **sort_inplace** can be used to sort a given range in place.
+The elements of the range therefore do not have to be copyable, but must be swappable. **stable_sort** and **stable_sort_inplace** are the same but guarantee that equal elements maintain their original relative order.
 All of these functions can optionally take a custom comparator object, which is a binary predicate that evaluates to true if the first of the given elements should compare less than the second.

+Note that the inplace functions may still allocate additional temporary memory.
+They are not guaranteed to use no memory.

 ### Integer Sort